BOARD OF DIRECTORS

 Jennifer Massey, MT (ASCP), BMS (IBMS) is a native of Montana.
-She received her Bachelor of Science in Microbiology from Montana State University, Medical Technologist Certification from ASCP and Biomedical Scientist Certification from IBMS, United Kingdom.
+She received her Bachelor of Science in Microbiology from Montana State University.
+Jennifer attended the Medical Technologist Program at Rapid City Regional Hospital and is a certified Medical Technologist- ASCP and Biomedical Scientist-IBMS, United Kingdom.
 Jen worked as a BMS in the Chemistry/Hematology department for 3 years at West Suffolk Hospital in England.
 She was the Hematology Department Training Officer.

-She relocated to Billings five years ago and joined the Junior League of Billings to network with other women in the community.
-This is Jennifer’s third year serving on the Board of Directors.
-She spent two years as Membership Council Leader.
-In addition to the Junior League of Billings, Jennifer also volunteers with multiple nonprofits, including Poly Drive PTA, Girl Scouts of America and St. Thomas the Apostle Church.
+Jen relocated to Billings with her family and joined the Junior League of Billings to network with like-minded women in the community wanting to build leadership skills and make a difference in the community.
+This is Jennifer’s sixth year serving on the Board of Directors.
+Her past offices in the League include Membership Chair, Communications Chair, President Elect-Elect, and President Elect.
+In addition to the Junior League of Billings, Jennifer loves to volunteer as a family with other nonprofits to include Poly Drive PTA, St. Thomas the Apostle Church, Jobs Daughters, and DeMolay.

-Jennifer is currently a Stay at Home Mother of four girls and proud wife to her husband Dan, an Air Force Veteran.
-Jen enjoys crocheting, and paper crafting when time allows.
+Jennifer is currently a busy mother of four girls and proud wife to her husband Dan, an Air Force Veteran.
+Jen loves books and the power of literacy and currently works as an Usborne Books and More Educational Consultant serving local schools, libraries and families.
+Jen enjoys crocheting, knitting, chalk, and paper crafting when time allows.

 Membership Council Leader